TonyCurtisLives/VirtualDog/README.md

 ### To bring up the Jasmine tests in the browser simply navigate to the test/SpecRunner.html file in your browser

 No frills, super simple, just a dog and his blog.

+Note: Since you quickly run out of hits on the Mars Rover API site using the demo key, I added a private key (app/core/storePrivateKey.ts) file to let you store your private key in local storage which gives you tons of downloads/hour/day unlike demo key which is limited to 50/hour - 100/day.
+Get a key from NASA, like I did and throw it in the file.
+Just make sure not to check that file into GitHub ever since the key is super secret.
+Once your key is stored you can delete the storePrivateKey file, the key does not expire in local storage.